move-up-icon

 No. Boba is a layer 2 scaling solution that relies on the security of the consensus mechanism of the underlying base layer.
 Boba can also be referred to as a child chain.
 If the underlying blockchain stops producing blocks, then Boba won’t be able to post its transaction data back to L1.

-Is Boba safe?
+Is Boba Network safe?

 Each Boba deployment is as safe as the underlying blockchain.
 Meaning the Optimistic Rollup framework is safe as long as the underlying blockchain itself is "live" (not actively censoring transactions).
 This security model is backed by a system of "fraud proofs," whereby users are paid to reveal bad transaction results published to the Boba Optimistic based chain.